What Are Safe Haven Assets?

 Demand for goods which these companies sell will typically not be greatly affected by economic downturns and, therefore, perform reliably in challenging economic conditions.
 And if these stocks pay their investors a cash dividend, which many defensive stocks do, then so much the better!

-Safe Haven Investing and Trading with Admirals
+Safe Haven Investing and Trading with Admiral Markets

 Safe Haven Trading